emilyalice2708/CV/README.md

 **Re-Hospitality** (June 2016 - October 2017)
 _Waitress_

-- Worked as part of a team to deliver exceptional service at VIP events including The Brits, Henley Regatta and the Chealsea Flower Show.
+- Worked as part of a team to deliver exceptional service at VIP events including The Brits, Henley Regatta and the Chelsea Flower Show.
 - Prepared large venues in limited time to a high standard.
 - Maintained immaculate presentation.